 What most people don’t realize is the Port Arthur Massacre that led to Australian gun laws was preceded by the Australian Government signing the UN Convention of Universal Disarmament.
 In 1980, a UN group of alleged government experts on disarmament were formed to report on Universal Disarmament, which became the UN Disarmament Commission (UNDC).
 In 1993, the UNDC adopted guidelines and recommendations for regional approaches to disarmament, including small arms in the hands of ordinary free citizens like you and I. Yes, our countries signed a Unilateral Agreement to disarm their citizens three years before the Port Arthur Massacre occurred.

-Now this is a major to concern to me, being a historian, because I have read what preceded World War II, such as the disarmament of ordinary citizens across Europe.
-In part 3 of Hilter’s Table Talk records Adolf Hitler making the following assertions in 1942:
+Now this is a major concern to me being a historian, because I have read what preceded World War II, such as the disarmament of ordinary citizens across Europe.
+In part 3 of Hilter’s Table Talk, it records Adolf Hitler making the following assertions in 1942:

 The most foolish mistake we could possibly make would be to allow the subject races to possess arms.
 History shows that all conquerors who have allowed their subject races to carry arms have prepared their own downfall by so doing.
 Indeed, I would go so far as to say that the supply of arms to the underdogs is a sine qua non for the overthrow of any sovereignty.
 So let’s not have any native militia or native police.

-Many scholars have long identified the connection between tyrants or tyrannical oligarchic groups and disarmament, particularly the ancient Grecians, Egyptians, Carthaginians, and Assyrians.
+Many scholars have long identified the connection between tyrants or tyrannical oligarchic groups and disarmament, particularly the ancient Grecians, Egyptians, Carthaginians and Assyrians.
 The famous 4th century BC Greek philosopher, Aristotle, taught how “those who control the weapons also control whether a constitution will survive or not”.
 The question in my mind is: in the long term, will Australia survive an invasion having disarmed its citizens?
-We might have won the battle of Beersheba that took place on 31 October 1917, but what about a disarmed, inexperienced, and rather apathetic post-modern Australia?
+We might have won the battle of Beersheba on 31 October 1917, but what about a disarmed, inexperienced and rather apathetic post-modern Australia?